sugarlabs/sugar-docs/src/gtk3-porting-guide.md

 ### Port from Drawable to Cairo

-GTK+ 3 does not support GTK Drawable objects, so the first step is to get your activity running under Cairo.
+GTK 3 does not support GTK Drawable objects, so the first step is to get your activity running under Cairo.
 ```python
 import cairo